pantos-io/research-go-ethrelay/README.md

 ## Troubleshooting
 #### Dispute causes error: "VM Exception while processing transaction: revert"
 If disputing a certain block causes a generic revert exception, make sure you are running Ganache version >= 2.1.0.

+#### Client won't start because of Go problems
+Get sure your Go-path variables like GOHOME, GOPATH und GOBIN are set properly.

+#### Client won't work because issues to permissions or projectId (e.g. forbidden: project ID is required)
+If you are using Infura, check that your url and protocol is correct and the permissions are properly set in the Infura admin panel.

 ## How to Contribute
 ETH Relay is a research prototype.
 We welcome anyone to contribute.